 - 1. Submit separate applications for each child being adopted. - 2.
 Complete application packets with the following documentation in paper or electronic format.
-Application materials provided by adoptive parents include: - Application for the Adoption Support Program and/or Reimbursement of Adoption Finalization Costs DCYF 09-998 form - 2.
+Application materials provided by adoptive parents include: - 1.
+Application for the Adoption Support Program and/or Reimbursement of Adoption Finalization Costs DCYF 09-998 form - 2.
 Adoption Support Worksheet DCYF 09-997 form - 3.
 Federal IRS form 1040 - 3.
 Verify the following documents are in the application packet: - 1.
 Adoptive Home Study

 - 2. Child's special need condition - 3.
 Child's original birth certificate or copy from the Department of Health (DOH) website. - 4.
 Child's social security number verified from the Social Security Administration or Automated Client Eligibility System (ACES). - 5.
 Termination of Parental Rights Order - 6.
 Shared Planning Meeting DCYF 14-474 form - 7.
-Completed Family Genetic and Medical History DCYF 13-041 form. - 8.
-Signed Family Genetic and Medical History-Adoption DCYF 13-041A form. - 3.
+Signed Child's Medical and Family Background Report DCYF 13-041 form without attachments. - 8.
+Child's Registration DCYF 10-061 form completed by the adoption worker. - 3.
 Reviewing, Negotiating, and Implementing the Initial Adoption Support Agreement Adoption support workers must: - 1.
 Contact the family within 14 calendar days of receiving a completed application packet.
 This must include reminding the family that the adoption support agreement must be finalized before the adoption occurs. - 2.
 Negotiate with the adoptive parents to: - 1.
 Determine the adoption support monthly payment through an agreement between the adoptive parents and DCYF, considering the family circumstances and needs of the child. - 2.
 Finalize the development of the initial adoption support agreement which is a legally binding document that cannot be altered once the family has signed.
 The adoption support agreement includes: - 1.
 Medicaid - 2.
 Non-Recurring costs, reimbursed up to \$1500 for specified adoption related expenses - 3.
 Pre-Authorized counseling, available upon request of the parents and if the provider meets program requirements. - 4.
 Monthly payment that is a negotiated amount that may be available to remove barriers to adoption. - 3.
 Verify the monthly payment does not exceed the statutory cap for the foster care maintenance payment the child would have received if in a foster family home. - 4.
 Coordinate with the adoption worker to complete an Adoption Request to Exceed Adoption Support Rate Schedule DCYF 15-477 form if the monthly payment request exceeds the statutory cap of the top foster care rate for the child's age.
 Requests may include, but are not limited to: - 1.
 Partial Title I-VE eligible child care costs, that must be negotiated annually, until the child no longer needs child care, enters kindergarten, or reaches age six, whichever comes first; or - 2.
 Care items for a child, who is no longer a Washington resident, but when residing in Washington the items were covered by Washington Title XX. - 3.
 Inform the adoptive parents that a youth adopted: - 1.
 After reaching age 13 will be considered an independent person when submitting the Free Application for Federal Student Aid (FAFSA).